UnitedHealth Group (NYSE:UNH) Announces Quarterly Earnings Results

-UnitedHealth Group (NYSE:UNH – Get Free Report) announced its earnings results on Tuesday.
-The healthcare conglomerate reported $6.80 earnings per share for the quarter, beating analysts’ consensus estimates of $6.66 by $0.14, RTT News reports.
-The company had revenue of $98.86 billion during the quarter, compared to analyst estimates of $98.73 billion.
+UnitedHealth Group (NYSE:UNH – Get Free Report) released its quarterly earnings data on Tuesday.
+The healthcare conglomerate reported $6.80 earnings per share (EPS) for the quarter, beating the consensus estimate of $6.66 by $0.14, RTT News reports.
+The business had revenue of $98.86 billion for the quarter, compared to analysts’ expectations of $98.73 billion.
 UnitedHealth Group had a return on equity of 26.55% and a net margin of 3.66%.
-The firm’s quarterly revenue was up 6.4% compared to the same quarter last year.
-During the same period last year, the company posted $6.14 earnings per share.
+The firm’s quarterly revenue was up 6.4% on a year-over-year basis.
+During the same period in the prior year, the firm posted $6.14 EPS.
 UnitedHealth Group updated its FY 2024 guidance to 27.500-28.000 EPS and its FY24 guidance to $27.50-28.00 EPS.

 UnitedHealth Group Increases Dividend

-The company also recently disclosed a quarterly dividend, which was paid on Tuesday, June 25th.
-Shareholders of record on Monday, June 17th were paid a dividend of $2.10 per share.
-This represents a $8.40 dividend on an annualized basis and a yield of 1.49%.
-This is an increase from UnitedHealth Group’s previous quarterly dividend of $1.88.
-The ex-dividend date of this dividend was Monday, June 17th.
-UnitedHealth Group’s dividend payout ratio is presently 51.34%.
+The business also recently disclosed a quarterly dividend, which was paid on Tuesday, June 25th.
+Stockholders of record on Monday, June 17th were issued a $2.10 dividend.
+This represents a $8.40 annualized dividend and a dividend yield of 1.49%.
+The ex-dividend date was Monday, June 17th.
+This is a boost from UnitedHealth Group’s previous quarterly dividend of $1.88.
+UnitedHealth Group’s payout ratio is 51.34%.

 UnitedHealth Group Company Profile